idan2468/CSS/README.md

 ## Functionalities
 - Fully Responsive Mobile view using flexbox.
-- Used Transition/Tranformations for custom animation.
+- Used Transition/Transformations for custom animation.
-- Picking color platte that fits well to the website
+- Picking color palette that fits well to the website
 - Modal popup
 - Enabling backdrop
 - Fixed Header and footer